 TO DRY DILL WEED, wash the whole sprigs under cold water.
 While holding the stems, take a bunch in your hand and shake off the water over the sink.
 Spread the sprigs on a tea towel set on a drying rack for a few days until very dry.
 Crumble the dried springs, then separate and discard the dried hard stems.
 Dried dill weed may be stored in an airtight container for months without losing much of its flavor.
 To use dill weed fresh or frozen, wash and shake off the water as above and then allow the whole sprigs to air dry for couple of hours over a paper towel before chopping.
 This will result in a better looking chopped dill that will not stick together and will be easily sprinkled on dips, sauces and dressings, fresh or frozen.
 Store chopped dill weed in freezer bags in the freezer for several months.

 MINT (nana): The mint used in cooking is of the spearmint variety with delicate, dark green leaves.
 It could be used fresh or dried, sprinkled into salads, soups or dips.
 The fresh mint leaves make a very attractive garnish for savory dishes and are the garnish of choice for many desserts.
-Fresh mint leaves dropped in a pitcher of cold water with slices of lemon and lime make very refreshing drinking water.
+Fresh mint leaves dropped in a pitcher of cold water or my Ginger Water recipe with slices of lemon and lime make very refreshing drinking water.
 Spearmint is a perennial herb that grows very well in home herb gardens and at times maybe too well.
 It is best if the mint plant is contained in a container to prevent the roots from spreading too much.

 NIRA, also known as garlic chives, Chinese chives and green nira grass (there is a yellow nira grass also) has very thin, narrow flat leaves and tastes more like garlic than chives.
 Nira resembles Persian tareh, which also has narrow green flat leaves.
 Both these herbs are perennial plants that die down to the ground in winter and grow back from roots in spring.
 Both plants can be sprouted from seeds in spring and grow throughout summer and should be cut down to about an inch from the ground when harvesting, which is done several times during summer.
 Nira is a very good substitute for Persian tareh in the recipes such as Ghormeh Sabzi or Kuku Sabzi.
 Nira is sold in Asian supermarkets.